Bluscream/VRC-Photon-Deobfuscator/README.md

 4. About 2500 other properties throughout different classes.

-There are alot more things deobfuscated but there's too many to list.
+There are hundreds of other classes that get deobfuscated due to renamed classes making code more clear.

 After Deobfuscator: